-If the employer decides to close part way through a day, for example, if the weather is worsening and state or local officials have declared a state of emergency, he must pay exempt employees their full salary.
-Even if no emergency was declared and the employer makes the decision to close out of concern for the welfare of his employees, the employer may not dock pay.
+If the weather is worsening and state or local officials have declared a state of emergency, and you decide to close part way through a day, you must pay exempt employees their full salary.
+Even if no emergency was declared and you close out of concern for your employees, you may not dock pay.

-If the exempt employee chooses to take time off during a rain day, snow day, or another emergency, and the employer is open for business, the employer may require the use of vacation time, paid time off or other accrued paid leave.
-If the exempt employee is not yet eligible to use accrued paid leave, the employer may take a deduction from his or her salary for a whole day of work missed.
+If an exempt employee chooses to take time off during a rainy day, snow day, or another emergency, and your business is open, you may require that the employee use vacation time, paid time off, or other accrued paid leave.
+If the exempt employee is not yet eligible to use accrued paid leave, you may take a salary deduction for a whole day of work missed.

-Another option you might consider is asking employees to work from home if they feel unsafe coming into work.
-If the employee does work from home, the employer should not require the use of paid time off.
+Another option is to ask employees to work from home if they feel unsafe coming into work.
+If the employee does work from home, you should not require the use of paid time off.

-What can happen on inclement weather days though, is that schools, daycare providers, and other services also close.
-Consequently, a parent may be unable to work from home and should use paid time off.
+Due to inclement weather, schools, daycare providers, and other services also close.
+A parent who is unable to work from home should use paid time off.

-The rules are different for nonexempt, or hourly paid, employees.
-Generally, if a nonexempt employee does not come to work for whatever reason, the employer does not need to pay him or her.
-If the employer closes the business for a day due to a rain day, snow day or other emergencies, the employer does not have to pay the nonexempt employees.
+The DOL rules are different for non-exempt, or hourly, employees.
+Generally, if a non-exempt employee does not come to work for whatever reason, you do not need to pay them.
+If you close the business for a day due to rain, snow, or another emergency, you do not have to pay nonexempt employees.

-Consider, however, that employees are missing work for reasons that are not their fault.
-Employers should consider paying employees for the day or part of the day.
-This gesture cements relationships and communicates effectively that the employer is committed to its employees' well-being.
+Remember, however, that employees are missing work for reasons out of their control.
+Consider paying employees for the day or part of the day.
+This gesture cements relationships and effectively communicates that you are committed to your employees' well-being.

-However, if an employer closes the company part way through a day, he does have to pay for hours worked.
+However, if you close the company part way through a day, you do have to pay non-exempt employees for hours worked.
 In some states, an employer must pay employees a minimum number of hours if they have reported for work.
-Know the laws that govern the jurisdiction in which your organization is located.
+Know the laws that govern the jurisdiction in which your company is located.

-Policy for Nonexempt Employees for Snow Days, Rain Days, and Emergencies
+Employee Policy for Snow Days, Rain Days, and Emergencies

 Employers need to develop a policy about how they will handle employee work hours and pay in the event of a rain day, snow day, or other emergencies.
 The inclement weather policy should cover:

-- guidelines for what the employee needs to do when an employee cannot make it to work because of weather.
+- Guidelines for what the employee needs to do when she cannot make it to work because of weather

-The policy makes facts known so that employees know what to expect when inclement weather or other emergencies occur.
-It also gives the managers making the call about closing for inclement weather, guidance for their decision making.
+When you have developed an inclement weather or other emergency policy, you let employees know what to expect when inclement weather or other emergencies occur, and you give managers guidance in making the call about closing for inclement weather.